bplower/connect-snake/README.md

 ## Background

-This is the sourcecode for connect-snake.brahmlower.io, a project inspired by [this gif](https://imgur.com/gallery/GBrEM) I saw on Imgur the other day.
+This project was inspired by [this gif](https://imgur.com/gallery/GBrEM) I saw on Imgur the other day.
+An example of this project in action can be found at http://connect-snake.brahmlower.io.

 Frontend development is not my preferred area of software development, so please excuse the horrible javascript.
 This project was thrown together with no real planning :)

 ## Building